Torr1n/Basic-Portfolio-Manager/README.md

 ***Phase 4: Task 3***
 - If I had more time, I would refactor the PortfolioManagerUI so that it doesn't have the two paths in the UML diagram to get information about a stock.
 Currently, there is excess coupling here that should ideally be reduced.
+I would do this by having the StockUI getting information about stock through PortfolioManagerUI, since they are already coupled.